 When you imagine Austin, Texas, you probably envision tall buildings and busy streets.
 And while this is certainly part of what Austin has to offer, there’s also plenty of nature to enjoy and to explore.

-The beautiful Lady Bird Lake offers you an incredible view and lots of outdoor recreational activities including fishing, rowing, and more.
-Make sure you visit Mount Bonnell where you’ll be able to see the city from its highest vantage point.
+The beautiful Lady Bird Lake offers you an incredible view and lots of outdoor recreational activities including fishing, kayaking, rowing, and more.
+Make sure you visit Mount Bonnell where you’ll be able to see the city and Texas hill country from its highest vantage point.
 And when it comes to sunrises and sunsets, you’ll be in awe of the gorgeous blue and purple light that covers the downtown area almost every day.

 If you enjoy hiking and biking, there are plenty of trails to choose from throughout the Austin area.
 A large trail surrounding Lady Bird Lake is one of the city’s most popular options with about 1.5 million visitors every year.
 The trail is 10 miles long and features an abundance of trees along the beautiful Colorado River.